ChethanKacham/ModelEarthProjects/location/setup/google-cloud/README.md

    ![Alt text](./pics/gce-wPipelines-cost.png)

+Since Ollama is NOT needed with external pipelines, we're preparing [comment-out.py](../ollama) to comment out Ollama, and uncomment.py to restore Olama.

 3. Hosting with OpenAI API endpoints only.
 Cost should be similar to above.
 Additional API fees might apply based on the provider.

 ## Deployment on GCR (cloud run)